haglobah/nixos-in-production/manuscript/Flakes.md

 … which would have produced the same result: both flake references will attempt to fetch the `nixpkgs-unstable` branch of the `nixpkgs` repository to resolve the `nixpkgs` flake input.

+{blurb, class:information}
+Throughout the rest of this chapter (and book) I'm going to try to make flake references as pure as possible, meaning:

+- no indirect flake references

+  In other words, instead of `nixpkgs` I'll use `github:NixOS/nixpkgs/23.05`.

+- all GitHub flake references will include a tag

+  In other words, I won't use a flake reference like `github:NixOS/nixpkgs`.

+Neither of these precautions are strictly necessary when using flakes because flakes lock their dependencies using a `flake.lock` file which you can (and should) store in version control.
+However, the inline flake examples in this book can't reasonably include the `flake.lock` file, so the above precautions ensure that the inline examples are more reproducible.

+Also, it's a good idea to take these precautions anyway even if you can include the `flake.lock` file alongside your `flake.nix` file.
+The more reproducible your flake references, the better you document how to regenerate or update your lock file.
+{/blurb}

 Suppose we wanted to use our own local `git` checkout of `nixpkgs` instead of a remote `nixpkgs` branch: we'd have to change the `nixpkgs` input to our flake to reference the path to our local repository (since paths are valid flake references), like this:

 ```nix